 Ryan Barnes is the Director of Creative Services at Whitman College.
 He is an accomplished creative director with more than 16 years' experience with knowledge in brand strategy, creative direction, digital media, and web management.
 He served as a board member to Simple Measures, the Washington State Bar Association's Disciplinary Board, and the Seattle Opera's BRAVO!
 Club.
 He was previously the Assistant Director for Design & Brand Marketing at Seattle University School of Law.
 He has earned his BFA in Digital Design and MFA in Arts Leadership.

-Sarah is an estate planning and probate attorney with a solo practice in Seattle.
+Sarah is an estate planning and probate attorney with Skellenger Bender, P.S.
 She is co-chair of QLaw's Judicial Evaluation Committee, and regularly mentors law students through QLaw and other organizations.
 Sarah started her career by clerking for a justice on the Rhode Island Supreme Court, and then as an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York City.
 She worked as a commercial litigator in New York and for a small boutique firm in Seattle before beginning what turned out to be a long stint as a career clerk at Federal District Court for the Western District of Washington.
 Sarah has a broad range of interests, including access to justice, racial equity, education, behavioral psychology, visual art, textiles, language and cooking.

 Dustin O’Quinn is a partner at Lane Powell and chair of the firm’s Immigration Practice.
 Dustin’s practice focuses on employment-based immigration and related compliance for companies of all sizes across all industries.
 Dustin also serves on the board of the Red Cross of King County and the Greater Seattle Business Association.